plone/training/javascript/development-process.rst

 Try to include all your changes in one commit only, so that our commit history stays clean.

 Still, you can do many commits to not accidentally lose changes and still commit to the last commit by doing the following:

 .. code-block:: console

    git commit --amend -am"my commit message".

-Don't forget to also include a change log entry in the :file:`CHANGES.rst` file.
+Do not forget to also include a change log entry in the :file:`CHANGES.rst` file.

 Documentation
 =============

 Besides documenting your changes in the :file:`CHANGES.rst` file, also include user and developer documentation as appropriate.

 For patterns, the user documentation is included in a comment in the header of the pattern file, as described in :ref:`mockup-writing-documentation`.

 For function and methods, write an API documentation, following the `apidocjs <http://apidocjs.com/>`_ standard.

 You can find some examples throughout the source code.